Lemon Law in Utah

 - Include copies of service records, arbitration or dispute settlement records, and any other relevant documents.
 The division stresses that you should send copies, not originals.

-Once it's determined that your vehicle is a lemon and you're entitled to a refund or replacement, the manufacturer may charge you 10 to 23 cents per mile for your use of the vehicle or subtract that from the refund total.
+Once it's determined that your vehicle is a lemon and you're entitled to a refund or replacement, the manufacturer may charge you a per mile fee for your use of the vehicle or subtract that from the refund total.
 This amount is supposed to be "reasonable" and is prescribed by law.